 Ironclad is a command line utility for creating and managing encrypted password databases.

-ironclad --help to view the application's command line help:
+ironclad --help to view the command line help:

-Usage: ironclad [FLAGS] [COMMAND] Ironclad is a command line password manager.
+Usage: ironclad [comand] A utility for creating and managing encrypted password databases.
 Flags: -h, --help Print the application's help text. -v, --version Print the application's version number.
-Basic Commands: add Add a new entry to a database. delete Delete entries from a database. edit Edit an existing database entry. gen Generate a new random password. init Initialize a new password database. list List database entries. pass Copy a password to the clipboard. url Copy a url to the clipboard. user Copy a username to the clipboard.
-Additional Commands: cachepass Change a database's cache password. config Set or print a configuration option. decrypt Decrypt a file. dump Dump a database's JSON data store. encrypt Encrypt a file. export Export entries from a database. import Import entries into a database. purge Purge inactive entries from a database. masterpass Change a database's master password. tags List database tags.
+Basic Commands: add Add a new entry to a database. edit Edit an existing database entry. gen Generate a new random password. init Initialize a new password database. list List database entries. pass Copy a password to the clipboard. retire Mark one or more entries as inactive. url Copy a url to the clipboard. user Copy a username to the clipboard.
+Additional Commands: config Set or print a configuration option. decrypt Decrypt a file. dump Dump a database's JSON data store. encrypt Encrypt a file. export Export entries from a database. import Import entries into a database. purge Purge inactive entries from a database. restore Restore inactive entries to active status. setcachepass Change a database's cache password. setmasterpass Change a database's master password. tags List database tags.
 Aliases: new Alias for 'add'. show Alias for 'list --verbose'.
 Command Help: help <command> Print a command's help text.

 ironclad help <command> to view the help text for a specific command.

 The quickstart guide is a short tutorial for first-time users.